ingadhoc/stock/stock_picking_responsible/README.rst

 Stock Picking Responsible
 =========================

-Create a new field "Responsible" on pickings and also show it also in stock move views.
+Create a new field "Responsible" on stock move, related to the respective pickings field.

 Installation
 ============